-At Shine Lawyers, we understand that the breakdown of a relationship or marriage can be a challenging time for everyone involved.
-It can be stressful, it can be emotionally draining and it can be tough on the family unit.
-Our team of experienced family lawyers is committed to giving you sensible, practical advice and support during this difficult period.
+The breakdown of a relationship or marriage can be a challenging time for everyone involved.
+It can be stressful, emotionally draining and a serious strain on all concerned.

 Common questions about Family Law